freeCodeCamp/freeCodeCamp/guide/english/linux/basic-linux-commands/index.md

  14. **cp** - copy files and directories
 - Use 'cp' to copy a file or a direcotry with files inside it to another location using command 'cp CURRENT_FILE-LOCATION DESTINATION_FOLDER'.
 Add '-r' flag to copy a directory that is not empty.

+15. sudo — A widely used command in the Linux command line, sudo stands for "SuperUser Do".
+So, if you want any command to be done with administrative or root privileges, you can use the sudo command.

 ### Useful Resources for Practice:
 - [JSLinux](https://bellard.org/jslinux/vm.html?url=https://bellard.org/jslinux/buildroot-x86.cfg): Run the terminal inside your browser.
 Great for practice.
 - [LearnShell](https://www.learnshell.org/): Interactive Linux shell (terminal) tutorials.